AmitParekh1771/AmitParekh1771/README.md

-Hi there!
-I'm Amit, a Web Developer from India with a passion for building scalable and optimized Angular applications.
-I'm a **2024 graduate** with a Bachelor's degree in Computer Science and Engineering from SVNIT, Surat.

-I'm **open to freelance opportunities** and always looking to collaborate on exciting projects.
-Feel free to reach out if you have one in mind!
+Hey👋, I'm Amit.
+I'm a Web Developer from India with a specialization in Angular-based projects.
+I'm open to all kinds of web development opportunities.
+So if you've a project idea or an ongoing project and want my collaboration you can always reach out to me.

 ## Links